lukas-hines/free-nitro-oprea-promo/README.md

 ```

 running this to much will cause a rate limit and you would need a new ip. running this thu torsocks seemed to work for me.

+using/abusing this might be get you banned. i have not read into anything on what you are and are not allowed to do